We need more Macmillan nurses to help support the two and a half million people who are living with cancer in the UK today.

-In the UK today, over two million people are living with cancer.
+In the UK today, over two and a half million people are living with cancer.
 By 2030, that number will have grown to four million.

 Currently, we have just over 3,300 Macmillan nurses.
 They helped 363,000 people in 2009.
 It’s a phenomenal figure, but it means that hundreds of thousands of people are going without vital support now, and a far greater number will go without support over the next two decades and beyond.

 By giving a donation today, you can help to change this.
 Your money will help us train more Macmillan nurses who will begin to work in hospitals throughout the UK and start to improve the lives of people affected by cancer.

 Our nurses are specially trained to support people from the time they hear they have cancer, during their treatment, and until they no longer need help.